 Being able to fix some basic network problems on your own is just great.
-Most people don’t know or don’t feel comfortable trying to fix things on their own and they immediately call tech support.
-Of course, this is always an option but if you are in a hurry and want to get it fixed quickly it is pretty important to know a thing or two.
+Most people don’t know or don’t feel comfortable trying to fix things on their own.
+Instead, they immediately call tech support.
+Of course, this is always a viable option, but if you are in a hurry and want to get it fixed quickly, it is pretty important to know a thing or two.

-If you are a Verizon Fios user and you are seeing a yellow light on your router you are at the right place.
-We are going to guide you through the solutions you can try on your own.
-They are simple and easy to follow so you won’t have any problems applying them.
+If you are a Verizon Fios user and you are seeing a yellow light on your router, you’ve come to the right place.
+We will guide you through the troubleshooting steps you can try to fix the issue.
+They are simple and easy to follow, so you won’t have any problems applying them.

-However, if we want to fix the Verizon Fios router yellow light we need to know what it indicates first.
+If we want to fix the Verizon Fios router yellow light, we need to know what it indicates first.

 Verizon Fios Router Yellow Light: Meaning

 In the following paragraphs, we are going to refer to the Verizon Fios Home Router G3100.
-It has one circular status LED light at the front and normally it’s going to be white.
+This router doesn’t have a series of lights like most commercial routers.
+Instead, it has one circular status LED light at the front.
+Normally, this light will be solid white.
 That is a sign that everything works well.

 However, seeing a yellow light on our Verizon Fios Home Router G3100 is a sign that the internet connection is down.
-There are several different reasons for this and we are going to cover each in the following section and explain what you can do in each case.
+There are several different reasons for this, and we are going to cover each in the following section.
+Also, we will offer solutions for each cause.

-Verizon Fios Home Router G3100 Yellow Light: Problems And Solutions
+Verizon Fios Home Router G3100 Yellow Light: Causes and Solutions

 Here are some of the most common problems that can cause our internet connection to go down.
-While we can do something in most cases, sometimes it is beyond our control.
+While we can usually do something to restore our internet connection, sometimes, it is beyond our control.
 So, let’s see what we can do.

 Power Cycle Your Verizon Fios Home Router

-If you have had any problems with your network before, or with any electronic device, you must have heard that you should restart it to get it fixed.
+If you’ve had any problems with your network before or with any electronic device, you must have heard that you should restart it to get it fixed.
 Well, this simple solution has helped many users to fix this problem.
-It is pretty easy and it doesn’t require any tech knowledge.
+It is pretty easy, and it doesn’t require any tech knowledge.

 - Turn off the router.

-- Unplug the power cable from the wall electrical outlet.
+- Unplug the power cable from the electrical outlet.